UAL-RE/ReBACH/bagger/README.md

 This tool implements the "last mile" of ReDATA's preservation strategy by ingesting a data/metadata package, generating a preservation-ready bag using the APTrust [DART](https://github.com/APTrust/dart) tool, and uploading the completed bag to offsite storage.
-Refer to the ReBACH specification (internal docs)
+Refer to the ReBACH specification (internal docs).

 ## Setup